m1ga/ti.osm/README.md

 # Ti.OSM - OpenstreetMap module for Appcelerato Titanium (Android)

 <img src="screenshot.jpg"/><br/>
-Using OpenstreetMap as a map view in Titanium.
+Use OpenstreetMap as a map in Titanium.

 ## Setup